objectscript/recipesearch/README.md

   ```
   call Data_Utils.Seed_Run()
   ```
-- To seed the stemming dictionary another seed procedure must be executed - Data.Utils.Seed.LoadDict(filename).
-Where 'filename' - *full path* to the morphological dictionary (\RecipesSearch.CacheProject\morphs.mrd).
+- To seed the stemming and spellchecking dictionaries another seed procedure must be executed - Data.Utils.Seed.LoadDictionaries(directory).
+Where 'directory' - *full path* to the directory with dictionaries (\RecipesSearch.CacheProject\Dictionaries).

 #### Setup the Cache REST service:
 1. Go to System Administration -> Security -> Applications -> Web Applications